CDC advises Americans to ‘avoid’ travel to Canada as covid cases rise

 CDC advises Americans to ‘avoid’ travel to Canada given covid case numbers

-CDC issues highest warning level for travellers to travel to Canada - telling people to ‘avoid’ country if possible
+CDC issues highest warning level for travellers to travel to Canada, telling people to ‘avoid’ country if possible

 The US Centers for Disease Control on Monday advised Americans to “avoid” travel to Canada as coronavirus cases, particularly of the Omicron variant, continue to sweep the continent.